texhex/SQLSimplePS/README.md

 ## Transaction isolation level

 SQL Simple will *always* use transactions, even for SELECT statements (see [Begin Transaction documentation, section General Remarks](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/begin-transaction-transact-sql#general-remarks) why).
 It defaults to *Snapshot isolation* which works best for most tasks.

-However, you might want to run command in databases that do not support Snapshot isolation.
-This will cause the error *Exception calling "Commit" with "0" argument(s): This SqlTransaction has completed; it is no longer usable.*
+However, you might want to run commands in databases that do not support Snapshot isolation.
+When this happens, you will receive the error *Exception calling "Commit" with "0" argument(s): This SqlTransaction has completed; it is no longer usable.*

-Both ``Execute()`` and ``Query()`` support to specify a different isolation level:
+But you can specify a different isolation level for both ``Execute()`` and ``Query()``:

 ```powershell
 using module .\SQLSimplePS.psm1